mouaadaassou/aassou.github.io/_posts/2022-11-01-Running-Kubernetes-Cluster-In-Containers-Using-KIND-Part-1.md

 # Running Kubernetes Cluster In Docker Containers Using KIND - Part 1

-Many Companies are using containers to run their applications in production, duo to its capabilities to ship and run applications in a portable and a secure way - thanks of Linux Control-Group and namespaces - especially in the era of the microservices architecture, where you divide your big-monolith application into multiple applications, each does one thing, and it does it well. but running containers in production requires some level of coordination - or technically speaking, we need an orchestrator that automate and manage the lifecycle management of containers. example restarting an unhealthy container, scale the number of the instances based on the instance's resource consumption - CPU, RAM, ...
+Many Companies are using containers to run their applications in production, due to its capabilities to ship and run applications in a portable and a secure way, thanks for Linux Control-Group and namespaces.
+Especially in the era of the microservices architecture, where you divide your big-monolith application into multiple applications, each application does one thing, and does it well.

+But running containers in production requires some level of coordination, technically speaking, we need an orchestrator that automates and manages the lifecycle management of containers, like restarting an unhealthy container, scale the number of the instances based on the instance resource consumption (CPU usage, RAM consumption and so on and so forth).

-Kubernetes is the de-facto Container Orchestration Platform designed for the enterprise, it can run different workloads - stateless apps, stateful apps, cron-jobs, jobs, and much more... note that there are other options like Docker Swarm from the Docker Inc, Mesos, ...
+Kubernetes is the de-facto Container Orchestration Platform designed for the enterprise, it can run different workloads, like stateless and/or stateful application, cron-jobs, jobs, and list goes on.

-In This Lab, we will use KIND to install and run Kubernetes using Docker Containers - This is why we call it KIND, Kubernetes In Docker.
+Kubernetes is a great orchestration tool, but it's really hard to install on your local machine, since it needs a lot of tools and software pieces.

+There are many alternatives to install Kubernetes on your local machine like Minikube, KIND, K3s/K3d and Rancher.

+Based on my own experience, Kind - which stands for Kubernetes In Docker - is the easiest way to run Kubernetes on your local machine.

-I choose Kind, because it is a lightweight tool, unlike minikube which requires installing a hypervisor like VirtualBox, or VMWare, and then launching a single node cluster inside a VM, and also it does not support multi-node cluster.
+Unlike Minikube, which requires installing a hypervisor like VirtualBox, or VMWare, and then launching a single node cluster inside a VM, Kind is easy to use and uses Docker containers to work smoothly.

+Minikube also doesn't support multi-node cluster, Kind does.

+For that reason, we will use KIND in this lab to install and run Kubernetes using Docker Containers.

 > kind is a tool for running local Kubernetes clusters using Docker container “nodes”. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI - Official Documentation

-### Pre-Requisites:
+### Prerequisites:
 * Docker
-* go - you can download it from [here](https://go.dev/dl/)
+* golang - you can download it from [here](https://go.dev/dl/)

 ## Installing Kind:
-Once you have installed the pre-requisites, you can now use the go binary to download and install kind as follows:
+Once you have installed the prerequisites, you can now use the <b>golang</b> binary to download and install kind as follows:

 ```bash
 go install sigs.k8s.io/kind@v0.17.0
 ```

-After installing kind CLI, we can try to create a cluster, we will name it kind-cluster by passing --name argument - use the following command:
+After installing <b>Kind CLI</b>, we can try to create a cluster, we will name it <i>Kind-cluster</i> by passing <b>--name</b> argument, use the following command:

 ```bash
 kind create cluster --name kind-cluster
 ```

-below command output:
+The output should be similar to:

 ```bash
 Creating cluster "kind-cluster" ...
  ✓ Ensuring node image (kindest/node:v1.25.3) 🖼